awnumar/gravity/README.md

 Whether you want to encrypt your super-secret files, store your super-secret passwords, save some super-secret strings, log a super-secret diary entry, or have something to look at in wonder -- pocket has you covered.

-We use XSalsa20 with a Poly1305 MAC for encryption and authentication -- this is implemented with the [NaCl](https://godoc.org/golang.org/x/crypto/nacl/secretbox) package.
-For key-derivation we use [Scrypt](https://godoc.org/golang.org/x/crypto/scrypt), and for hashing we use [BLAKE2b](https://godoc.org/golang.org/x/crypto/blake2b).
-Both of these are implemented natively in Golang's crypto library.

 ## How it works

-On a high-level, Pocket does some [magic](/PROTOCOL.md) to store your data in such a way that nobody can get the length, type, or content of it; even if they have the right password.
+On a high-level, Pocket does some [magic](/PROTOCOL) to store your data in such a way that nobody can get the length, type, or content of it; even if they have the right password.
 They won't even be sure that it actually exists!
 (Plausible deniability is a wonderful thing.)

 The data is all stored in a single database, side-by-side with some optional decoy entries.
 Along with the multiple-password support, this allows for proper deniable encryption.
 Just add some legit-looking entries under an alternate password, throw in a few thousand decoys, and there you have it.
+If you're ever compelled to give up your keys, simply give up the alternate password and identifiers.

 ## Installation